jbossdemocentral/service-interconnect-sandbox-demo/README.md

-# ServiceInterConnect_DeveloperSandbox
+# Connect your services across different environments with Red Hat Service Interconnect
-This guide introduces Skupper to create a Virtual Applications Network (also known as a service network) and create connections across multiple clouds.
+This guide introduces Red Hat Service Interconnect (Skupper) to create a Virtual Applications Network (also known as a service network) and create connections across multiple clouds.

 In this guide you will discover how to build a service network to connect disparate services across different environments using Red Hat Service Interconnect.